-Adobe's answer to Sketch is Adobe Experience Design (XD).
-For many years sketch has been the pioneer tool for UI/UX designers, and has created a community which includes a set of plugins, forums, and integration with tools like Figma and InVision.
-The only issue Sketch has that its exclusive to Mac users.
+Adobe’s answer to Sketch is Adobe Experience Design (XD).
+For many years sketch has been the pioneer tool for UI/UX designers, and has created a community that includes a set of plugins, forums, and integration with tools like Figma and InVision.
+The only issue Sketch has that it’s exclusive to Mac users.
 Windows users still used to create UI/UX sets on tools like Adobe Photoshop.

 Since the inception of mobile applications and design, the go-to tool for all designers was Photoshop.
 However, Photoshop was never created for User interaction and Experiences in the first place.
 It is a tool focused on photo editing, creating illustrations and was later picked up by interaction designers due to no other alternatives.

 Photoshop does the work, but there are many barriers if you’re looking for collaboration, prototyping, and testing.
 Its native files in the PSD format are heavy and leaves no room for designers to seamlessly collaborate and manage files.

 Post iMac era, Sketch came into the picture and addressed some of the most significant issues related to interaction designing and evolved the market by grabbing a considerable share from other interaction designing tools.
 Sketch allows reusable symbols, faster workflow, and cloud management of your designs.
 The sketch became mainstream after it allowed third-party applications like InVision, multiple fonts on the cloud, and iPhone connectivity to test applications, making it the market leader in the interaction design tools category.